romanmendez/epicweb/README.md

 ### Server Validation

 Here things get a little more complex.
-We create an errors object in our `actions` function in which we distinguish between `formErrors` and `fieldErrors`:
+We create an errors object in our `actions` function in which we distinguish between `formErrors` andq `fieldErrors`:

 ```js